csells/fibscli/README.md

 # UI TODO
 - test the GammonState + GammonRules
   - shouldn't allow any other moves while dice are on the bar
+  - possible to select any pip when there's a pip on the bar
   - implement the forced moves rule (instead of just removing moves that aren't available as you go)
+- when fromPipNo selected and clicking on another pip w/ legal moves, set that to fromPipNo
 - detect end game
 - first move (different colored dice)
 - move a hit piece *after* it's been hit